ValdiviaDev/Stardust-Engine/README.md

   	- You can drop a mesh scene file (fbx/.obj/.dae) in assets/meshes to charge the scene in the file.
 	- You can drop a scene file (.json) that you can create in the engine to open a scene.
 	- You can drop a texture file in assets/textures to apply said texture to the object.

+## NodeGraph visual scripting instructions (Assignment 3)
+This engine counts with a visual scripting system using node graphs.
+This serves the purpose to program something in-game directly using a visual system integraded into the engine itself.
+It is mostly useful for people that don't know how to code or know only the basics.

+  ### Component graph script
+  	- In this component you can create a new script or drag a preexisting script from assets.
+	- You can drag GameObjects to the Blackboard, to use it as a reference in the NodeGraph script
+	- The timers you use in the NodeGraph will be shown here in the component.

+  ### NodeGraph functionality
+  	- Click "Show Graph" and "Hide Graph" in the Component graph script to show or hide a window showcasing the node graph.
+	- Inside the graph, mouse right click to create a new node.
+	- Inside the graph, mouse left click to select a node, move it or change its variables.
+	- There are two types of nodes:
+		- Events: Are always updating and when the event specified in the node happens, all the outputs connected to it start to update.
+		- Actions: Need to have an event or another action as an input.
+Theese nodes make that something happen with a GameObject, scene or another game interaction.
+	- Note: Actions can be connected to other actions, to make an on-chain reaction and events can be connected to other events if the user wants to use a multiple event (example: move the mouse and press a key).
+Events can be also connected to actions if the user wants something to occur in some specific situations (example: while an object is moving right, pressing the mouse makes it stop).

+  ### Nodes
+  **Events**

+  	- Key input -> Condition: Pressing a keyboard key.
+	- Mouse input -> Condition: Pressing a mouse button.
+	- Mouse Move -> Condition: Moving the mouse in the screen,
+	- Timer -> Condition: When a timer arrives to a certain time determined by the user an action happens.
+The timer can be reset or be told to repeat the action when the timer reaches the determined time.

+ **Actions**

+ 	- Move Object -> Function: Move a GameObject in an axis globally (world coordinates) or locally
+	- Rotate Object -> Function: Rotate a GameObject.
+It can be rotated in an axis globally using an event or using the mouse movement.
+If using the mouse, the user can choose if only to rotate when mouse is moving in the X-axis of the screen, the Y-axis or both.
+	- Active Object -> Function: Enable or disable GameObject.
+	- Active Component -> Function: Enable or disable a GameObject component.
+	- Instantiate GameObject -> Function: Create a GameObject from an already existing GameObject.
+If the GameObject is inactive, this action will automatically activate it.
+The instantiated object can be put in a position and rotation determined bt the user, or put it in the position and rotation of a reference GameObject.
+	- Delete GameObject -> Function: Delete a GameObject.
+	- Load Scene -> Function: Load an alredy existing scene.
+	- Log to Console -> Function: Log a text to the engine's console.

+  ### NodeGraph notification system
+  The nodes in the graph notify the user of the engine of which state is the node in, depending in the colour of the outline of the node.

+	- No colour: The node is not updating.
+	- Green: The node is updating.
+	- Orange: The node is waiting for something to update (example: the timer waits for the time to be the one determined by the user).
+	- Red: The node wanted to update but encountered an error (example: a GameObject reference is NULL).

 ## Features
 	- GameObject tree structure